PierfrancescoSoffritti/android-youtube-player/README.md

 Use this functionality only if you plan to build the app for your self or if you plan to distribute it through different channels.

 # minSdk
 The minSdk of the library is 17.
-[At this point](https://developer.android.com/about/dashboards/index.html) it doesn't make much sense for new apps to support older versions of Android.
+[At this point in time](https://developer.android.com/about/dashboards/index.html) it doesn't make much sense for new apps to support older versions of Android.

 I'm not sure how WebView will behave on older versions of Android, but technically it should be possible to lower the minSdk.
 If you absolutely need to support older devices, I suggest you fork the library and lower the minSdk yourself.

 ---

-# Chromecast
+# Chromecast extension library
 The *chromecast* extension library extends the *core* library with chromecast functionalities.
 It shares some interfaces with the *core* library, therefore they have to be used together.

 The scope of this library is to provide the basic framework and some basic utilities, needed for YouTube videos playback on a Chromecast device.